gavinwahl/django-postgres-queue/README.rst

 Comparison to Celery
 --------------------

-django-postgres-queue fills the same role as Celery.
-In addition to to using postgres as its backend, its intended to be simpler, without any of the funny business Celery does (metaprogramming, messing with logging, automatically importing modules).
-There is boilerplate to make up for the lack of metaprogramming, but I find that better than importing things by strings.
+django-pg-queue fills the same role as Celery.
+You must use postgres as the backend and the library is small enough that you can read and understand all the code.

 Usage
 =====